heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 - How angular relationships (aspects) between percepts are calculated and assigned semantic meaning
 - The mathematical relationship between percepts and their aggregated prototypes
 - How semantic relevance between percepts is calculated based on aspect patterns
+- The implementation of bidirectional translation functions from Section 2.1
+- The feedback loop and error correction mechanisms from cybernetic theory
 - The recursive mathematical model for concept transformation and evolution
 - The computational cost function governing the token economy